 Ask yourself the following questions:

 - Do my spiritual beliefs leave me feeling expansive and more loving?

 - Do my ideas serve to unite me with others or keep me separate?

 - Does my heart feel vast and open towards myself and others?

 - Does my self-expression feel expansive?

 - Do I believe in a God or life force that is loving and not punitive?

-As you become more mindful of your beliefs you’ll begin to notice that every thought, feeling, bodily reaction or action arises from either a place of fear, which always feels like a constriction in the body, or a place of love, which always feels like an expansion.
+As you become more mindful of your beliefs, you’ll begin to notice that every thought, feeling, bodily reaction, or action arises from either a place of fear, which always feels like a constriction in the body, or a home of love, which always feels like an expansion.

 Each of us is challenged to be honest and take steps to shed the beliefs that no longer serve us to live a life with greater love and expansion.
 This is what the soul is summoning us to do.

 Did this article support or inspire you on your path?
 If you feel called, comment below to share with our community.